wmjasonward/find-pg-sockets/README.md

  with node-postgres to connect to the local postgres server without hardcoding the socket file directory, or setting PG_HOST

- For this example to work, this must be run as an operating system user with access to a postgres database with the same name as the user on the same system over the unix domain socket.
+ For this example to work, it must be run as an operating system user with access to a postgres database with the same name as the user on the same system over the unix domain socket.

- It is possible to also specify user, password, database, etc for the client.

  */